onepf/OpenIAB/README.md

 https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L384

 5. If the user has purchased a consumable item, call  ``` helper.consume() ```
 to exclude it from the inventory.
-If the item was not consumed, the store supposes it as non-consumable item and doesn't allow to purchase it one more time.
+If the item is not consumed, the store supposes it as non-consumable item and doesn't allow to purchase it one more time.
 Also it will be returned by ``` helper.queryInventory() ``` next time https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L403

 6. Map Google Play SKU ids to Yandex/Amazon SKUs like this: https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L109

+Why do you need it?
+Application stores has different requirements to their inapp products.

 7. Specify keys for different stores like this: https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L164